berialx/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This is the readme file for the python if else loops functions
+This is the readme file for the if else loops function of python